ncbi/ribovore/documentation/ribotyper.md

 List of unexpected features:

-1: "NoHits": No hits to any models above the minimum score threshold were found.
-The minimum score threshold is 20 bits, which should find all legitimate SSU/LSU sequences, but this minimum score threshold is changeable to <x> with the --minbit <x>.
+1. "NoHits": No hits to any models above the minimum score threshold were found.
+The minimum score threshold is 20 bits, which should find all legitimate SSU/LSU sequences, but this minimum score threshold is changeable to `<x>` with the `--minbit <x>`.
 ALWAYS CAUSES FAILURE.

-2: "MultipleFamilies": hit to two or more 'families' (e.g. SSU or LSU) exists for the same sequence.
+2. "MultipleFamilies": hit to two or more 'families' (e.g. SSU or LSU) exists for the same sequence.
 This would happen, for example, if a single sequence had a fragment of an SSU sequence and a fragment of an LSU sequence on it.
 ALWAYS CAUSES FAILURE.